Some of our services might not be available at the moment. We are investigating the issue.

 UI Bakery provides more flexible ways to manage app environments.

-UI Bakery has embedded environments feature which could provide a way to maintain different app versions on a single UI Bakery instance.
+UI Bakery has an embedded environments feature which provides a way to maintain different app versions on a single UI Bakery instance.

 Appsmith allows using multiple environments ONLY by installing multiple self-hosted instances.